-Compensation of the Company's Executive Officers consists generally of base salary, retirement plan benefits and other customary employment benefits, as well as potential cash incentive awards and stock plan awards pursuant to annual incentive plans reviewed and adopted by the Committee at the beginning of each year.
+Compensation for each of the Company's executive officers consists generally of base salary, retirement plan benefits and other customary employment benefits, as well as potential cash incentive awards and stock plan awards pursuant to an annual incentive plan reviewed and adopted by the Committee at the beginning of each year.
 The annual incentive plan is customarily structured so that a significant portion of each executive's potential annual compensation may consist of equity awards, the award value of which is tied to accomplishing both financial and non-financial goals and objectives.

-Compensation for 2022.
-Effective March 2022, the Committee selected performance goals and objectives and a range of possible incentives for the annual 2022 Incentive Plan (the "2022 Plan").
-Pursuant to the 2022 Plan, each executive officer had the opportunity to be granted a cash incentive award, a Primary Long-Term Incentive Award of restricted stock, and an award of restricted stock denominated as "Career Shares."
+Compensation for 2020.
+Effective February of 2020, the Compensation Committee selected performance goals and a range of possible incentives for the Company's 2020 Incentive Plan (the "2020 Plan").
+Pursuant to the 2020 Plan, each executive officer had the opportunity to earn a Cash Incentive Award, a Primary Long-Term Incentive Award of restricted stock, and an award of restricted stock denominated as "Career Shares."
+The potential range of cash incentives and conditions to vesting of the restricted stock awards are described below under the heading "Potential Incentive Awards for 2020".